barrel/barrel-wordpress/wp-content/themes/barrel-base/README.md

 the only thing we really need to change for the deferred process.
 I would love to do something like `config.plugins.postcssCriticalSplit.options.output = 'critical'`, but couldn't figure it out :(

+#### Known Issues/ToDos
+1. Right now, the deferred style build doesn't handle _other_ comments well.
+Any comment that isn't related to the build task _should_ be getting stripped out with the `cssnano` plugin, but they're still showing up in the `deferred.min.css` file.

 ### WordPress Plugins
 *The following plugins are always included:*